claudio966/vm2docker/README.md

 root@9d78ff335b6f:/#
 ```
 # Troubleshootings:
-- This method don't work in partition that use LVM implementation.
+- This method doesn't work in partition that use LVM implementation.
 For this approach is necessary another steps.